Manello/hla_mod_XenThug/README_MAPPERS.md

 Inspiration: Make something like a food vending machine in an office building!
 This way you can include multiple shops in one if you want to.

+### Scripting addon
+The way to interact with my mod is currently wip, but you can already use certain features.
+I highly recommend using my CommandStack.Add in general instead of SendToConsole, as it will make sure you are not interfering with my mod.

+**Console Command:** In order to run a console command simply make any trigger execute RunScriptCode with the parameter *CommandStack.Add("your console command here")*.
+It will execute the command as soon as the mod has time for it.
+(A matter of a few frames at max)

+**Delayed Console Command:** In order to use a delayed console command simply make any trigger execute RunScriptCode with the parameter *CommandStack.Add("TTTTyour command here", COMMAND_DELAYEDCONSOLE)*.
+TTTT is the time in milliseconds to wait before the command should be executed.
+Always use 4 digits here, example: *0500*, waits 0.5 seconds.

 **That's everything you need to know about this mod for this version!**